junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "-- but I don't know anything about fighting angels or demons or closing Hell, so I'm afraid I can't help much with that."
 Donatello announces.
 "Is that an okay prophet job description?
 I mean, I wasn't even asking for a salary negotiation or anything."

-Dean chuckles, "We wouldn't know, I mean, I never got much of a salary from anywhere my whole life.
+Dean chuckles, "We wouldn't know, I mean, I never got much of a salary or real job from anywhere my whole life.
 But, uh, yeah, that sounds really good -- better than I thought, actually."
 He nods encouragingly at the new prophet.

 Donatello seems to be relieved as well.
 "Okay, then, I don't have many things to pack, do we go to your mysterious secret home base now?"

 Dean raises his eyebrows with amusement, leaning closer to Cas again.
 "I like this guy."

-They're back on road again, about ten minutes later.
+They're back on road again about ten minutes later.

 Cas tries to talk Dean into spending the night in the town, having some rest before driving again.
-But Dean insists there're only six hours of drive left, he can finish it in one run easily.
+But Dean insists there's only six hours of drive left, he can finish it in one run easily.

 Cas stares at him with thinned lips for a short moment, but doesn't say anything in the end.

-He spends most of the ride catching Sam up in texts instead (whenever there's any signal, that is), and just like Dean expected, the moment Cas repeats Donatello's comment about the archeological and anthropological aspects of tablet-reading, even just through the text chains, even Cas can see Sam is happy and expectant on their arrival.
+He spends most of the ride catching Sam up in texts instead (whenever there's any signal, that is), and just like Dean expected, the moment Cas repeats Donatello's comment about the archeological and anthropological aspects of the tablet-reading, even just through the text chains, even Cas can see Sam is happy and expectant on their arrival.

 Things are looking hopeful again with a prophet on their side, and even better, a nerdy one.

+Dean hums quietly with the music on their way back.

 <br>

 ### Act 3

-They roll into the small town of Lebanon little past midnight.
+They roll back into the small town of Lebanon little past midnight.

-The town is peaceful and quiet, with only the sounds of insects chirping in the long wild grasses.
-There is no moon on the sky, another dark new moon night.
+The town is peaceful and quiet, with only the sounds of insects chirping in the long wild grasses by the road.
+There is no moon on the sky, another dark new moon night, but the stars are bright.

 Sam is waiting for them in the war room, with a blanket over his back.
 He looks paler than before they left.
 But he says it's just the light.
 Sam stands up and reaches out a hand to the new prophet.
 "I'm Sam," he says, stifling a cough half-sentence.

 The older man studies his face through his glasses.
-"Your brother and angel friend told me so much about you," he says kindly.
+"Your brother and angel friend told me so much about you," Donatello says kindly.
 "The honor is mine."

-"You should be in bed by now," Dean nudges Sam, then turning to the rest of the group.
+"And you should be in bed by now," Dean nudges Sam, then turning to the rest of the group.
 "We all should.
 At least I know I'm exhausted.
 You can take the guest room, Donatello, Room 15."

 Cas opens his mouth, but no words come out.
 Room 15 used to be his room, even before he really needed a room.
-And now he knows, it's a guest room -- not his, just allow him to stay briefly -- and that he doesn't have a room anymore now.
+And now he knows, it's a guest room -- not his, just allowing him to stay briefly -- and that he doesn't have that room anymore now with the new gust staying.
 He stares at the floor, thinking, wondering, if it's another one of those non-spoken human social rules that he should pick on, that Dean's probably hinting something about his leaving, when he hears his name.

 "Cas, you can take one of the other empty bedrooms, like the Room 13 is a nice one.
-Or if you don't like the number, 12 is also close, whichever you like," Dean says casually.
+Or if you don't like the number, Room 9 is also close, whichever you like," Dean says casually.
 "What do you think?"

 "Close to... what, exactly?"
-Sam asks, glancing at him.
+Sam teases, glancing at him.

 Dean blushes.
 "Everything, library, kitchen, bathroom, or other people, you know, if you can't find something you can just knock at my door.
 Or something.
 I'm at 11."